richelbilderbeek/cv/README.md

 Parameter                                                                 | Value
 --------------------------------------------------------------------------|------------------------------------------
-University/College of Higher Education                                    | University of Groningen Date and place of (intended) doctoral degree as stated on your certificate| February 2020 Supervisor ('Promotor')                                                   | Rampal Etienne Title of thesis                                                           | Speciation and the error we make in phylogenetic inference
+University/College of Higher Education                                    | University of Groningen Date and place of (intended) doctoral degree as stated on your certificate| September 2020 Supervisor ('Promotor')                                                   | Rampal Etienne Title of thesis                                                           | Speciation and the error we make in phylogenetic inference